ModelOriented/fairmodels/README.md

 some fairness metrics like *Equalized odds* are satisfied if parity loss in both *TPR* and *FPR* is low

+#### How easy it is to add custom fairness metric?
+It is relatively easy!
+[Check it out here](https://github.com/ModelOriented/fairmodels/blob/master/man/instructions/adding_new_metrics.png)

 ### Fairness in regression
 R package fairmodels has support for regression models.
 Check fairness using `fairness_check_regression()` to approximate classification fairness metrics in regression setting.
 Plot object with `plot()` to visualize *fairness check* or with `plot_density()` to see model's output.